rjwalls/Bootcamp-Materials/solutions/pwnable-kr/pwnable_kr.md

 ```

 But what should we point to?
 Here's where the GOT comes in.
 We use the
-following command to figure out the dynamic relocations of the exit function:
+following command to figure out the dynamic relocations of the fflush function:
 `objdump -R passcode`.
-In this case, it is at `0x0804a018`.
+In this case, it is at `0x0804a004`.
 We want to write a
 new value to this address (done as part of the vulnerable scanf) to cause the
 call to exit to jump to a different bit of code.
 A bit of disassembly
 examination tells use that 0x80485e3 would be a good location as that is the